-Consolidated general and administrative expense for Q2 Fiscal 2025 was \$7.2 million or 63% of revenue compared to \$8.4 million or 61% of revenue for Q2 Fiscal 2024, a decrease of \$1.1 million or 14%.
+Consolidated general and administrative expense for Q3 Fiscal 2025 was \$6.4 million or 58% of revenue compared to \$8.5 million or 70% of revenue for Q3 Fiscal 2024, a decrease of \$2.1 million or 25%.
 As part of the Company's restructuring plans, which began in late Q1 Fiscal 2023, the Company initiated a second restructuring plan, effective Q1 Fiscal 2024 with quarterly savings of approximately \$0.5 million.
-In Q1 Fiscal 2025, we implemented a third restructuring plan that resulted in additional significant cash benefits for the Company starting in Q1 Fiscal 2025.
-The restructuring resulted in the elimination approximately 12 positions within AU and Corporate.
-The resulting additional on-going quarterly compensation-related savings are approximately \$0.3 million effective late Q1 Fiscal 2025.
-In Q2 Fiscal 2025, we implemented a fourth restructuring plan that will result in additional cash benefits for the Company starting in Q3 Fiscal 2025.
-The restructuring will result in the elimination of approximately 29 full time and temporary positions within AU, USU and Corporate.
-The resulting additional ongoing quarterly compensation-related savings are expected to be approximately \$0.5 million effective late Q3 Fiscal 2025.
+In Q1 Fiscal 2025, the Company implemented a third restructuring plan that resulted in additional significant cash benefits starting in Q1 Fiscal 2025.
+The restructuring resulted in the elimination approximately \$0.3 million effective late Q1 Fiscal 2025.
+In Q2 Fiscal 2025, the Company implemented a fourth restructuring plan that resulted in additional cash benefits starting in Q3 Fiscal 2025.
+The restructuring resulted in the elimination of approximately 27 full time and temporary positions within AU, USU and AGI.
+The resulting additional on-going quarterly compensation-related savings are approximately \$0.4 million effective late Q3 Fiscal 2025.
 A break-down of general and administrative expense by unit is as follows:

-AU general and administrative expense decreased \$0.2 million year-over-year and was 64% and 44% of AU revenue for Q2 Fiscal 2025 and Q2 Fiscal 2024, respectively.
-The decrease was primarily due to lower professional fees and cost controls implemented by management.
+AU general and administrative expense decreased \$0.9 million year-over-year and was 59% and 58% of AU revenue for Q3 Fiscal 2025 and Q3 Fiscal 2024, respectively.
+The decrease was primarily due to a decrease in facilities costs, lower professional fees and restructurings and other cost controls implemented by management.
+Facilities costs decreased \$0.6 million due to sublease income for subleased locations of \$0.4 million offsetting rent expense in Q3 Fiscal 2025 and a \$0.2 million decrease in lease expense related to the life-to-date lease impairment.
+A portion of the sublease income relates to properties sublet to USU in Austin, Texas and Atlanta, Georgia.

-USU general and administrative expense increased by \$0.1 million year-over-year and was 39% and 38% of USU revenue for Q2 Fiscal 2025 and Q2 Fiscal 2024, respectively.
-The increase is due to higher employee-related compensation due to certain AGI corporate functions (institutional research and data) being moved to USU.
+USU general and administrative expense increased by \$0.2 million year-over-year and was 40% and 41% of USU revenue for Q3 Fiscal 2025 and Q3 Fiscal 2024, respectively.
+The increase is due to higher employee-related compensation due to certain AGI corporate functions (institutional research and data) being moved to USU and higher rent expense due to the sublease of campus space from AU in Austin, Texas and Atlanta, Georgia.

-Corporate general and administrative expense was \$1.6 million and \$2.7 million in Q2 Fiscal 2025 and Q2 Fiscal 2024, respectively.
-The decrease was primarily due to lower employee-related compensation due to cost controls implemented by management and lower facilities costs.
+AGI general and administrative expense was \$1.2 million and \$2.6 million in Q3 Fiscal 2025 and Q3 Fiscal 2024, respectively.
+The decrease was primarily due to lower employee-related compensation due to restructurings and other cost controls implemented by management, certain AGI corporate functions (institutional research and data) being moved to AU and USU and lower facilities costs.
 Facilities cost decreased due to the office space lease-end for New York City (lease ended January 31, 2024) and the New Brunswick Province in Canada (lease ended December 31, 2023).